 How to Work from Home

-Remember: we are all going through this together.
-Staying motivated doesn’t mean you have to be motivated all the time.
-It means that even on hard days you know that there are better ones coming.
+Remember: these abnormal situations are not permanent because change will change again.
+We are all going through this together, so don’t be afraid to reach out if needed.
+Even on hard days, know that there are better ones coming.
 I hope these ideas can inspire you to invest in yourself, reset, and rebalance.

 Wear outdoor clothes indoors

-Some days are harder than others, but that’s just the ebb and flow of life.
+Start the day right!
 Plan for your day by dressing up, making up, and styling your hair like you normally would.
 You never know, you may want to take a cute selfie or live chat today.

 Make an indoor schedule

-Let’s discuss a good routine vs a bad routine.
 It’s so easy to fall into an unhealthy uninspired rhythm at home, so I find it’s helpful to treat my schedule like any regular day.
-Wake up with an alarm, get myself ready for work, cook, schedule coffee meet-ups online, workout, do the work I need to in a dedicated workspace (not in front of the TV or in bed), take meetings online, calls, even dinner dates with friends!
-Just like we need a schedule to go out, we need a schedule to stay in or we’ll slip into a rut and find ourselves in a lonely separation.
+Wake up with an alarm, write morning pages, get myself ready for work, workout, cook, schedule coffee meet-ups, or even dinner dates online!
+Just like we schedule to go out, we need a schedule to stay in or we’ll slip into a rut and find ourselves in a lonely separation.

 In March 2020 during Covid-19 lockdown, I took a breathwork course online.
 Not only did I find that breathwork strengthened my lungs, but I was also able to maintain my emotional well-being during an especially difficult time of the pandemic.